 - You must be prepared for all weather conditions in the alpine region.
 Make sure you carry warm clothing and wet weather gear.

 - The alpine region can be volatile and unfortunate accidents can happen while hiking.
-You should always carry a first aid kit and personal location beacon for safety.
+You should always carry a first aid kit and personal location beacon for personal safety.

 - Snakes are common on these trails mentioned above.
 You’ll more likely seem them below the treeline in the forest sections, but you can definitely find them over the entire area.
-Carry a snake bite bandage just in case.

 - Water can be available on some of these trails.
 I have mentioned in the above descriptions where you might find water.
 However, don’t rely on these sources and it’s ideal if you can carry enough for the day.